SuperMairio/1320071.github.io/_posts/2020-07-14-twitter-bot.md

 Whilst waiting on a reply from the Twitter gods I started on coding.

 Since my Rocky photo collection is on my computer I used the python <a href="https://docs.python.org/3.6/library/os.html"> os module </a> to iterate through the folder and grab the first image.
-Since I knew that my picture pool was not infinite I used try except to check if there were any photos left and if not to take one from the used photos folder, also known as 'Oldies but goldies'.
+Knowing that my picture pool was not infinite I decided that rather than delete the images that had been sent to instead move them to a 'Oldies but goldies' folder.
+I used try except to check if there were any photos left and if not to take one from the used photos folder.

 <p align="center">
   <img src="/assets/img/GetImage.PNG" alt="Screenshot of my Get_Image function" />
 </p>

-Although I originally planned to use one file for all of my code this changed when I decided to use a SQLite database to store the usernames.
+Although I originally planned to use two files for all of my code this changed when I decided to use a SQLite database to store the usernames.
 The reason I chose a database over using an array is because I wanted to create privilege levels.
 These would be where certain users would also receive additional information such as error messages, how many photos were left etc. I also wanted to revisit my SQLite knowledge.

 The separate .py file for my database code was because I wanted to give the user options to easily add/remove/edit data.
-Since the sending of photos was to be automated I didn't want to have to take a user input every six hours to check that they wanted to just send a photo.
+As the sending of photos was to be automated I didn't want to have to take a user input every six hours to check that they wanted to just send a photo.
+I am aware of options for this to be done via the command line but for consistency and ease I decided to create a database helper.

 <p align="center">
   <img src="/assets/img/DBOptions.PNG" alt="Screenshot of my database options" />
 </p>

-In TwitterBot.py I store the username and privlege level in a nested array so that it's easier to return since I like compartmentalising my code into functions even if i'm not using classes.
+In TwitterBot.py I store the username and privlege level in a nested list so that it's easier to return.
+I chose to do it this way because I like compartmentalising my code into functions in an almost object-orientated approach, I find this makes debugging easier.

 To send the photo I use the send_direct_message Twython function and load in the username and image.
 One thing I noticed when <a href="https://developer.twitter.com/en/docs/direct-messages/sending-and-receiving/guides/direct-message-migration">looking online </a>is that this feature is depricated in the current version of Twitter and an alternative method should be used.
 Once an image is sent I use the Python <a href="https://docs.python.org/3/library/shutil.html"> shutil library </a> to move said image into the used photo folder so that I don't accidently resend it in six hours.